tonioni/ussload/readme.txt

 ussload is UAE state save file (*.uss) loader designed for real hardware.

+v2.1:

+- Accept CD32 state files.
+Akiko and CD audio playback state is restored.
+- Accept CDTV state files.
+DMAC and 6525 state is restored but CD drive internal state is not (yet?) restored.
+- If running on CD32/CDTV and loading non-CD32/CDTV statefile:
+  automatically disable all CD related interrupts to prevent possible hang (stuck CD interrupt) when restored program starts.
+- ACA1221LC Map ROM support added.
+- If <rom name>.a1200 can't be found, try also <rom name>.a500.
+  Workaround for statefiles with mismatched hardware settings.

-New in v2.0:
+v2.0:

 - MMU based memory and Map ROM support (68030, 68040 and 68060)
-- GVP MapROM support added.
+- GVP Map ROM support added.
 GVP A530 and most A2000 and A3000 GVP boards.
-- Blizzard 1230 MKI/II/III/IV, 1240, 1260 MapROM support added.
+- Blizzard 1230 MKI/II/III/IV, 1240, 1260 Map ROM support added.
-- ACA1233n MapROM support added, in both 68030 and 68EC020 modes.
+- ACA1233n Map ROM support added, in both 68030 and 68EC020 modes.
-- ACA123x 128M model MapROM support fixed.
+- ACA123x 128M model Map ROM support fixed.
 - Switch off all floppy drive motors before memory decompression.
 - Fixed crash if 68020 or 68030 state file was loaded and CPU was 68040 or 68060.